shotgunsoftware/tk-core/docs/initializing.rst

 Initialization and startup
 ########################################

 This section outlines how Toolkit starts up and initializes.
-There are multiple different ways to manage these workflows, each explained in detail below.
+It explains the common patterns which exist around startup, configuration management and the various APIs and workflows which are related to this process.

 Introduction
 ----------------------------------